Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 Next, the driver contacts the key store, containing the column master key, in order to decrypt the encrypted column encryption key value and then, it uses the plaintext column encryption key to encrypt the parameter.
 The resultant plaintext column encryption key is cached to reduce the number of round trips to the key store on subsequent uses of the same column encryption key.
 The driver substitutes the plaintext values of the parameters targeting encrypted columns with their encrypted values, and it sends the query to the server for processing.

-For details of how to develop applications using Always Encrypted with particular client drivers, see Always Encrypted (client development).
+For details of how to develop applications using Always Encrypted with particular client drivers, see Develop applications using Always Encrypted.

 Selecting Deterministic or Randomized Encryption